 Its a given isn't it, that if you take a trip without your camera, you'll see something so superbly photogenic that you'll bite yourself!

-Thus for me, (who's sick of biting himself!)
+(who's sick of biting himself!)
 I'll now do no laborious airport run without my camera.

 And here's an image to prove my maxim right, as I noticed this as I entered Montpellier's little local airport.
 I swung the old Volvo around and parked in a lay-by.
 The setting sun lasting just long enough for me